History of Jamal Murray in Timeline

 On January 14, 2025, Jamal Murray scored a then season-high 45 points (32 points in the first half) in a 118–99 win over the Dallas Mavericks.

-On December 3, 2025, Jamal Murray scored 52 points and made 10 three-pointers in a 135-120 victory against the Indiana Pacers, joining Aaron Gordon as the only Nuggets players to achieve at least 50 points with at least 10 three-pointers in a single game.
+On December 3, 2025, Jamal Murray scored 52 points, including 10 three-pointers, in a 135–120 victory over the Indiana Pacers.
+He became one of two players in Nuggets franchise history to score at least 50 points with at least 10 three-pointers in a single game.

 On January 4, 2026, Jamal Murray recorded 27 points, six rebounds, and a career-high 16 assists in a 127–115 loss to the Brooklyn Nets.